bemijonathan/bemijonathan.blog/_posts/2021-05-25-100-days-of-go-lang.md

 #### Day 9 - 15 (1st June to 6th June)
  Been really unsteady about my learning because i had to get up to speed with cloud engineering, registered for two courses on coursera where i will be learning about migrating to cloud native environment and handling containers in AWS environment.
 Nothing less i learnt

- - Interfaces in golang
+ - Interfaces in golang => its a really confusing topic.
- - More on structs
+ - More on structs types and Scopes.
- - Pointers and memory allocation in golang
+ - Pointers and memory allocation in golang.
- - Started building an uptime monitor
+ - Started building an uptime monitor with my knowledge of structs and interfaces.